-When the regulatory level of water in breathing air was lowered to 24 ppm in 1997, the number of breathing air quality failures due to excessive water vapor increased, even though breathing air systems were being maintained to manufacturer recommendations.
-This frustrating and confusing situation was aggravated when tests using some commercial kits always passed and misinformation circulated that water content was not important for SCBA air.
+When the regulatory level of water in fire-fighting (SCBA) breathing air was lowered to 24 ppm in 1997, the number of breathing air quality failures due to excessive water vapor increased.
+Excessive water vapor continued to be the most frequent cause of failed testing for SCBA air (Table 2).